Home » Recipes » Main Dish Recipes » Fish and Seafood » Easy Louisiana Shrimp Creole

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-At first glance, the ingredients list looks long, but many of them are pantry staples along with herbs and spices.
+At first glance, the ingredients list looks long, but many of them are common pantry items along with herbs and spices.
 The only thing you may not have on hand is the shrimp.

 • Canned tomatoes — I prefer the petite diced tomatoes; you’ll use them along with their juice.